This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 For girls, traditional Japanese hairstyles and gorgeous updos are popular, with hair accessories being a key element in enhancing the style .

-As for makeup, natural makeup is recommended for girls,
+Regarding makeup, natural makeup is recommended for girls,

 Should you rent or buy your Shichi-Go-San costume?
 A comprehensive comparison guide for success

-The advantage of renting is that you can easily try out the latest designs and kimonos from popular brands .
+The advantage of renting is that you can easily try out kimonos from the latest designs and popular brands .

 On the other hand, the advantage of buying it is that you can keep it as a family memento .

-The right answer for money and gifts for Shichi-Go-San | Prices and surprisingly well-received ideas
+The right answer to Shichi-Go-San celebration money and gifts: Prices and surprisingly well-received ideas

-A complete guide to preparing for the Shichi-Go-San prayer ceremony | From choosing a shrine to writing thank-you letters
+A complete guide to preparing for Shichi-Go-San prayers: from choosing a shrine to writing thank-you letters

 753

-Shichigosan Chitose-ame and Traditional Costumes | A Complete Guide to the History and How to Enjoy It
+Shichi-Go-San Chitose Ame and Traditional Costumes: A Complete Guide to the History and How to Enjoy It

-Additionally, traditional costumes such as kimono and haori hakama are also essential items for Shichi-Go-San.
+Traditional clothing such as kimono and haori hakama are also essential items for Shichi-Go-San.

-By wearing these costumes, children can experience Japanese traditions first-hand and share the culture with the whole family.
+By wearing these costumes, children can experience Japanese traditions firsthand and share the culture with the whole family.

 Through Shichi-Go-San, we are expected to play an important role in passing on Japan's rich culture to the next generation and connecting it to the future .